-Many wonder, "is sweet rice flour the same as glutinous rice flour?”
-Yes, glutinous rice flour is the same as sweet rice flour.
-It’s an Asian pantry staple with high starch content, making whipping up mochi in the kitchen a breeze.
-Hence why it's also called mochiko flour, mochiko sweet rice flour, or mochi flour.
-Surprisingly, there’s no gluten in this flour despite its name.
-Continue reading to dive into what glutinous rice flour is and some recipe inspiration.
+Many wonder, "Is sweet rice flour the same as glutinous rice flour?"
+Simply put, yes, glutinous rice flour is the same as sweet rice flour.
+It's an Asian pantry staple with a high starch content, making whipping up mochi in the kitchen a breeze.
+Hence, it's also called mochiko flour, mochiko sweet rice flour, or mochi flour.
+Surprisingly, there's no gluten in this flour despite its name.

 What Is Sweet Rice Flour?